IgorQuaresma/Haiti_Earthquake_2021/Edge detection/edge_detection.md

 ## Introduction

 Changes in detected edges in pre-event and post-event imagery could indicate collapsed structures, to test this apporach a Sobel operator was applied to the multichromatic images.
-The QGIS workflow is also included in this directory.
+A brief QGIS workflow is also included in this directory.

 ## Workflow and Results